sapcc/helm-charts/common/prometheus-server/templates/thanos/README.md

 [Thanos](https://github.com/improbable-eng/thanos) ready for SAP Converged Cloud.

 Enabling Thanos will install the following components:
-- Thanos compactor
-- Thanos query
-- Thanos store
 - OpenstackSeed for Swift service user and container
 - Thanos sidecar for Prometheus server

-If the Ingress is enabled (`.Values.ingress.enabled`), Thanos can be accessed via `https://$host/thanos`.
+Thanos can be accessed via `https://$host/thanos`.

 **NOTE:** Prometheus still requires persistence for 2 hours of metrics.
 Prometheus organizes ingested samples in blocks of 2 hours.
 To avoid loosing this data on restart persistent volume should be used.